-Serene Olin, PhD, is deputy director of an NIMH-funded IDEAS Center at the NYU Child Study Center.
+Serene Olin, PhD, is Associate Professor and deputy director of an NIMH-funded IDEAS Center at the Child Study Center.
 She is responsible for the overall scientific management and operational direction for the IDEAS Center's scientific activities.
 Dr. Olin also oversees evaluation and research activities related to New York State Office of Mental Health's quality improvement initiatives related to children and family.
 A child clinical psychologist by training, her primary area of research focuses on family support services in children's mental health.
-She has led efforts to develop, refine and test a curriculum-based training program for family peer advocates who provide peer-to-peer support for caregivers in community-based and school settings.
-Ongoing research activities involve developing and testing team-based approaches that integrate family partners to improve quality of care and diversion from high-end services.
+She has led efforts to develop and test curriculum-based training programs and quality indicators for family peer partners community-based, school and hospital settings.

 Dr. Olin received her BA in biology and psychology at Grinnell College; and her MA and PhD in psychology (clinical) from the University of Southern California.
-She completed a child psychology postdoctoral fellowship at the Harbor-UCLA Medical Center (pediatric neuropsychology sub-speciality).
+She completed a child psychology postdoctoral fellowship at the Harbor-UCLA Medical Center (pediatric neuropsychology sub-specialty).

 Prior to joining the faculty at NYU, Dr. Olin was an assistant professor of Clinical Psychology (in Psychiatry), Department of Psychiatry, Columbia University College of Physicians & Surgeons.
 Previously, she was Chief of the Combined Treatments Program in the Child and Adolescent Treatment Preventive Intervention Branch, Division of Services and Intervention Research, National Institute of Mental Health.